zsiciarz/django-envelope/docs/customization.rst

   "thank you for your feedback", displayed after the form is successfully submitted.
 If left unset, the view redirects to itself.

 * ``form_kwargs``: Additional kwargs to be used in the creation of the form.
-Use with :class:`envelope.forms.BaseContactForm` form arguments for dynamic customization of the form.
+Use with :class:`envelope.forms.ContactForm` form arguments for dynamic customization of the form.

-You can also subclass :class:`envelope.forms.BaseContactForm` or :class:`envelope.forms.ContactForm` to further customize your form processing.
+You can also subclass :class:`envelope.forms.ContactForm` to further customize your form processing.
 Either set the following options as keyword arguments to ``__init__``, or override class attributes.

 * ``subject_intro``: Prefix used to create the subject line.
 Default is ``settings.ENVELOPE_SUBJECT_INTRO``.